mne-tools/mne-python/README.rst

 Installation
 ^^^^^^^^^^^^

-To install the latest stable version of MNE-Python, use pip_ in a terminal:
+To install the latest stable version of MNE-Python with minimal dependencies only, use pip_ in a terminal:

 .. code-block:: console